-LLNL uses some of the most powerful computers in the world, including the new IBM 20-petaflops supercomputing system, Sequoia, to ensure the safety and reliability of the nation's aging nuclear deterrent.
+LLNL uses some of the most powerful computers in the world, including the 125-petaflops supercomputing system, Sierra, to ensure the safety and reliability of the nation's aging nuclear deterrent.
 This page describes some of the computer codes that WCI scientists develop and use.

 ALE3D is a 2D and 3D, arbitrary Lagrangian-Eulerian, massively-parallel, finite-element code that treats fluid and elastic-plastic response of materials on an unstructured grid of 3D hexagonal elements or 2D quadrilaterals.
 The major components of the code are explicit and implicit continuum-mechanics, thermal diffusion, and chemistry.
 An incompressible flow model also exists along with a 3D Magneto Hydro Dynamic (MHD) capability.